 - Physical Endurance: full day exploring the temples and palaces of Anuradhapura on foot.

 We spend today in Anuradhapura.
 This political and religious capital was constructed around a cutting from the ‘tree of enlightenment’, the Buddha’s fig tree, brought to the site in the 3rd century BC by Sanghamitta, the founder of an order of Buddhist nuns.
-It flourished for 1,300 years until 993 AD.
+It flourished for 1300 years, until 993 AD.
 Hidden away in dense jungle for many years, this splendid site, with its palaces, monasteries and other monuments, is now accessible once again.
 Anuradhapura was founded in 437 BC by King Pandukhabhaya.
-As early as the third century BC its fame had spread to the Hellenistic and Roman worlds and by the 1st century AD its rulers had established trade and diplomatic relations with China.
+As early as the third century BC, its fame had spread to the Hellenic and Roman worlds and by the 1st century AD, its rulers had established trade and diplomatic relations with China.
 Foreign artefacts uncovered at the site document these links with the east and west.
 According to written records, in the 3rd century BC Mahinda brought the teachings of Buddha to Anuradhapura.

 The most sacred spot in Anuradhapura is the site of the Sri Maha Bodhi, or the sacred Bo tree.
 The right branch of the Bo tree under which Buddha gained enlightenment in North India was brought to Sri Lanka in the third century BC by Princess Sanghamitta, daughter of Emperor Asoka and sister of Mahinda.
 King Devanampiyatissa (250-210 BC) planted the branch in Anuradhapura and it has been venerated as a sacred site and pilgrimage destination ever since.
 It is the oldest historically documented tree in the world, and now stands upon a special platform, a bodhigara, encircled by a gold-plated railing.